DhanushIndrakumar/Customer-Portal/README.md

     http://localhost:2000/swagger-ui.html
 ```

-+ we need to have privileges to run the other Api's.
++ we need to first execute the register and login user APIs for the other APIs to work.

+  **5. Exploring the Api to insert or create User(Customer) in the database

+  +The request body of the API with the response body is shown below: